Peaks to Prairies Electric Vehicle Charging Station

 Peaks to Prairies is the electric vehicle charging network coming to southern Alberta in 2019.
 The Project is an innovative regional approach that was initiated in 2016 by a collaborative group of partners including - The City of Calgary, SouthGrow Regional Initiative, Alberta SouthWest Regional Alliance, City of Lethbridge, City of Medicine Hat and Medicine Hat College.

-January 8, 2020 Update: ATCO is pleased to announce that we now have twelve Electric Vehicle fast charging stations along the Peaks to Prairies Network.
+November, 2020 Update: ATCO is pleased to announce that we now have all twenty Electric Vehicle fast charging stations along the Peaks to Prairies Network.
 We welcome you to visit one of the growing list of locations, listed below and try a Level 2 or Level 3 fast charger with your electric vehicle today.

 Electric Vehicle stations energized and operational: